-You can claim Housing Benefit if you are responsible for paying rent where you are living.
+You can claim Housing Benefit if you have not claimed Universal Credit and you are responsible for paying rent for where you are living.

-You can make a claim for housing benefit whether you are working or claiming other benefits.
+You can make a claim for housing benefit whether you are working or claiming other benefits (not Universal Credit).

 Special rules will apply to some people who claim housing benefit and you may not qualify for benefit if you are: